MYavuzYAGIS/AssemblyNotes/Life Of Binaries/Lifenotes.md

     Block Started by Symbol or Block Storage Start, depending on who you ask :)
     In practice, the .bss seems to merged into the .data section by the linker for the binaries

+    Takes up space in memeory but not in disk. actually linker links and merges the bss section with the text section or it is merged with the data section.

 - **<span style="color:red;font-size:15px">.idata</span>**

     Import address table.
 In practice, seems to get merged with .text or .rdata